datacarpentry/image-processing/episodes/03-skimage-images.md

 Compared to a colour image, a grayscale image contains only a single intensity value per pixel.
-When we plot such an image with `plt.imshow`, matplotlib uses a colour map, to assign each intensity value a colour.
+When we plot such an image with `plt.imshow`, Matplotlib uses a colour map, to assign each intensity value a colour.
 The default colour map is called "viridis" and maps low values to purple and high values to yellow.
-We can instruct matplotlib to map low values to black and high values to white instead, by calling `plt.imshow` with `cmap="gray"`.
+We can instruct Matplotlib to map low values to black and high values to white instead, by calling `plt.imshow` with `cmap="gray"`.
 [The documentation contains an overview of pre-defined colour maps](https://matplotlib.org/stable/gallery/color/colormap_reference.html).

-Furthermore, matplotlib determines the minimum and maximum values of the colour map dynamically from the image, by default.
+Furthermore, Matplotlib determines the minimum and maximum values of the colour map dynamically from the image, by default.
 That means that in an image where the minimum is 64 and the maximum is 192, those values will be mapped to black and white respectively (and not dark gray and light